Our story starts before statehood, when the Perry family moved into what would become

 While finishing school, he started into the registered Brangus business with his parents.
 After

 school, he moved to the family ranch to build their business full time.
-One night, he met Michelle
+They have three children,

-of the Garvin County Cattlemen's Association.
-Michelle has built her own agri-businesses, Perry
+board and is a past president of the Garvin County Cattlemen's Association.
+Michelle has built a

-with Perry Boers.
+successful goat business, Perry Boers.
 Her most important job is home schooling the kids.

 The Kids

-generally spoiling them.
+taming all the wild kids and generally spoiling them.

 The